netobserv/documents/blogs/lokiless/lokiless.md

 It's pretty simple, and you don't need to be an expert in Go to read that code, so you can easily adapt it to your needs.

-> NOTE: all the code snippets below are taken from [this repository](https://github.com/jotak/kafka-clickhouse-example/).
+> Note: all the code snippets below are taken from [this repository](https://github.com/jotak/kafka-clickhouse-example/).

 It reads messages from Kafka:

 ```
-// ... running in loop ...
+// ... running in a loop ...

 		m, err := r.ReadMessage(context.Background())
 		if err != nil {